 Use a technique from statistical analysis to quickly identify likely accounting misstatements.

 During the last decade, the Securities and Exchange Commission (SEC) has dramatically scaled back the unit responsible for investigating accounting fraud and increased its focus on misdeeds in the financial sector that have emerged as a result of the financial crisis that started in 2008.
-Reported instances of accounting fraud and financial restatements have dropped, but many experts cite lax enforcement as a result of the cuts as the cause of this drop, not a decrease in wrongdoing.
+Reported instances of accounting fraud and financial restatements have dropped, but many experts cite lax enforcement as a result of the cuts, not a decrease in wrongdoing, as the cause of this drop.

 Professor Dan Amiram, who specializes in accounting, taxation, and business law, along with Columbia Business School doctoral candidate Ethan Rouen and Zahn Bozanic of Ohio State University, adapted a statistical technique that has been used to detect other types of artificial data manipulation that could help the auditors, investors, and the SEC quickly — and inexpensively — detect accounting fraud and financial irregularities.
 The technique acts as a filter, sifting through financial statements for signs of likely manipulation to point investigators toward those that should be more thoroughly investigated.